Withers - Usher

 Withers - Usher faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area has university qualification rates of 10.5%, significantly lower than the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
+The area's university qualification rate is 10.5%, significantly lower than the Australian average of 30.4%.
 Bachelor degrees are most common at 8.2%, followed by graduate diplomas (1.2%) and postgraduate qualifications (1.1%).
-Trade and technical skills are prominent, with 41.5% of residents aged 15+ holding vocational credentials – advanced diplomas (7.9%) and certificates (33.6%).
+Vocational credentials are held by 41.5% of residents aged 15+, with advanced diplomas at 7.9% and certificates at 33.6%.
+Educational participation is high, with 27.5% currently enrolled in formal education, including 10.6% in primary, 8.3% in secondary, and 1.9% in tertiary education.

 Frequently Asked Questions - Education